comp0160/comp0160.github.io/lab3.md

 * McGurk effect
 * Franssen effect

-<small>* To use an inappropriate verb.
+<small>* To use an inappropriate term.
 Recall the ubiquity of
 visual language discussed last week!</small>